harbaum/ikbd/README.md

 ## ToDo

-Add the last missing PS2 keyboard matrix mappings in ps2.v and add the ability to switch between the mouse and a second joystick on ikbd port 0.
+Add the ability to switch between the mouse and a second joystick on ikbd port 0.